bitnami/charts/bitnami/harbor/README.md

 ## Upgrading

 > NOTE: In you are upgrading an installation that contains a high amount of data, it is recommended to disable the liveness/readiness probes as the migration can take a substantial amount of time.

+### To 10.0.0

+This major updates the Redis<sup>TM</sup> subchart to it newest major, 14.0.0, which contains breaking changes.
+For more information on this subchart's major and the steps needed to migrate your data from your previous release, please refer to [Redis<sup>TM</sup> upgrade notes.](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1400).

 ### To 9.7.0